 Student and Family Support

 Proposals will be reviewed on a rolling basis and may be submitted prior to the due date.
 Extensions if needed, may also be requested by the due date.
-Note: The start date will be based on when it is entered in EdGrants.
+Note: The start date will be based on when an approvable grant is entered in EdGrants.

-Program Evaluation and Professional DevelopmentGrantees shall participate in professional development (e.g., conferences, webinars, and/or regional events, etc. likely all to be held virtually for the 2020-2021 school year) to be held by the Department, as well as in an evaluation of this grant program.
+Program Evaluation and Professional DevelopmentGrantees shall participate in professional development (e.g., conferences, webinars, and/or regional events, etc.) to be held by the Department, as well as in an evaluation of this grant program.
 In addition, the Department and Safe and Supportive Schools Commission will use feedback from grantees to inform continuous updates and improvements to the Framework and Tool.
 Details will be provided to all grantees once information is confirmed.

 Submit all required grant materials through EdGrants, using the following naming convention for your Safe and supportive Schools Continuation Grant:

 All items listed under the required forms section of this RFP should be uploaded / attached in the Attachments List formlet of the Application Submission in EdGrants.
 This includes a signed / scanned PDF of Part I / Coversheet with Superintendent's signature as well as Schedule A form, if applicable to your district.
 The final budget the applicant is requesting will be entered directly into EdGrants as part of the application submission process.

 For Guidance Documents regarding EdGrants, visit EdGrants: User Guides and Information.

 Please note: It is up to the district to determine who they want to add as EdGrants Front Office users in order to submit grant applications as well as payment request information.
 Please review the EdGrants: User Security Controls in order to make informed decisions regarding assigning your district level users.